 The apartment on the second floor came with an impressive balcony and a spacious kitchen-diner.
 The décor was traditional Spanish with timber cupboards and floral armchairs, but it was clean and had an enormous fridge, a new electric oven and hob, and like many Spanish families, a huge dining table.

-Robin regarded Sean carefully.
+Robin regarded Sean.
 He was looking at his wife.

 “This will do fine,” said Eire.